Chandler native continues to make a difference in her hometown

 Communications and Public Affairs

 Meet Priscilla Quintana, management assistant with the City of Chandler’s Diversity Office.
 She’s been in her current role for more than five years and is responsible for executing several community events, such as Operation Back to School Chandler, the Volunteer Recognition Awards, Día de los Muertos and the Multicultural Festival, to name a few.
-She also plays a key role in the City’s Census 2020 outreach efforts, coordinates meetings with nonprofit partners and works closely with the Chandler Human Relations Commission.
+She also plays a key role in the city’s Census 2020 outreach efforts, coordinates meetings with nonprofit partners and works closely with the Chandler Human Relations Commission.

-She proudly describes her role at the City as a “catch-all” – she’s a hardworking part of the team and pitches in to get things done, no matter what the project is.
+She proudly describes her role at the city as a “catch-all” – she’s a hardworking part of the team and pitches in to get things done, no matter what the project is.

-Quintana has worked for the City since 2007, starting out as a recreation leader in the Community Services Department.
-Before moving to the Diversity Office, she also worked at the City’s Housing Office, Housing Youth Center and Tumbleweed Recreation Center.
+Quintana has worked for the city since 2007, starting out as a recreation leader in the Community Services Department.
+Before moving to the Diversity Office, she also worked at the city’s Housing Office, Housing Youth Center and Tumbleweed Recreation Center.

-A native of Chandler and a graduate of Chandler High, her father inspired her to pursue a career with the City.
+A native of Chandler and a graduate of Chandler High, her father inspired her to pursue a career with the city.
 “I grew up in Chandler and I can remember when there were farms on nearly every corner,” said Quintana.
 Her dad, Javier Ledesma, came to the United States from Michoacan, Mexico, at the young age of 17, in search of opportunity.
 Mr. Ledesma arrived in Chandler when it was a small community of dairy farms and agricultural fields.
 Chandler, Ariz. soon became home and he still lives in the city today, just five minutes away from City Hall.

 Priscilla Quintana with coworkers during a service project